 Inklings of the need to move one’s spirit into another religious home often first awaken in the heart and mind.
 Doubt creeps in about the ability of the home tradition to feed and sustain one’s spiritual life and mission in the world.
 Sometimes this realization is thrust upon a person by painful experiences of loss and exclusion, abuse and betrayal, making it impossible to continue to drink from the ecclesial wellspring.
 What once was a source of inspiration and faith, a haven of safety, a life-giving and love-giving community, shrivels and dies.
-Other times the realization that the time departure has come is caused by discoveries and callings, dreams and desires indicating a purpose for one’s life that either is prohibited by, or cannot be adequately fulfilled in, one’s religious home tradition.
+Other times the realization that the time for departure has come is caused by discoveries and callings, dreams and desires indicating a purpose for one’s life that either is prohibited by, or cannot be adequately fulfilled in, one’s religious home tradition.

 For he says, ‘At an acceptable time I have listened to you,

 and on a day of salvation I have helped you.’

 see, now is the day of salvation!”
 (2 Cor.
 6:2)